opengisch/QField-docs/documentation/how-to/qfield-interface/bookmarks.en.md

 ## Managing and Exporting Bookmarks
 :material-tablet: Fieldwork

-User-created bookmarks can be edited, copied, deleted in batches, or exported to standalone vector datasets.
+User-created bookmarks can be edited, copied, deleted individually or in bulk and also exported to standalone vector datasets, such as Gpkg's.

 ### Individual Bookmark Actions

-Tap the three-dotted menu *(⋮)* next to any user bookmark in the Bookmark List panel to access quick actions:
+Under the Bookmark List Panel, tap the 3-dotted menu *(⋮)* next to the user bookmark in the Bookmark List panel to access quick actions:

 - **Edit Bookmark:** Modify the name or change the color group.
 - **Copy Bookmark Details:** Copies the bookmark name and its geographic coordinates (formatted in map CRS) directly to your clipboard.